AnabelGR/ANG2-GeocacheAPI/README.md

     ".write": "true"
     }
     }`
-    - In the src/app folder, create a file and name it `api-keys.ts`.
+    - In the src/app folder, add this to the `api-keys.ts` file.
     - Paste the information from the pop-up window into this format:
         ```typescript
         export var masterFirebaseConfig = {